insighio/microCoAPy/README.md

 client = microcoapy.Coap()
 client.resposeCallback = receivedMessageCallback
 ```
 During this step, the CoAP object get initialized.
 A callback handler is also created to get notifications from the server regarding our requests. __It is not used for incoming requests.__

+When instantiating new Coap object, a custom port can be optionally configured: *client = microcoapy.Coap(5683)*.

 ```python
 client.start()